 Ways To Empower Others

 - If you see someone outdoors fishing or on social media performing any kind of angling act in a way that you perceive to be incorrect or not in the best interest of conservation, how about making a friendly suggestion or sending them a private message mentioning the proper way?
 Don’t you think we should give them credit for being out there and trying it regardless?

 - If a fellow outdoors woman or lady angler is interested in refining her skills, suggest that she attend an upcoming fishing seminar or clinic.
 For example, the “Ladies, Let’s Go Fishing!” seminar series or the FWC “Becoming an Outdoors Woman” program in Florida both host a few events each year throughout the state.
 You can also suggest that they reach out to Jeanene Arrington, of Not a Clue Adventures, who runs an outdoor guide service and specializes in educating women on a variety of outdoor activities like hiking, camping, fishing and canoeing.

 - Invite her along the next time you go out fishing with a group so she has the chance to connect with other anglers and learn a little something from each of them.
 I know there are several of you out there saying to yourselves, “I’m not going to invite someone I hardly know out fishing.
 What if she refuses to bait her own line or claims she has to run to the bathroom every 5 minutes?”
 Well, guess what?
-You’ll find out real fast how serious someone is when it comes to learning more about the sport or if they are just a “female fishing poser.”
+You will find out real fast how serious someone is when it comes to learning more about the sport.

-I’m sure a few of you have comments to add, so please weigh in on our Facebook page or by registering and commenting on the blog.
+I’m sure a few of you have your own observations to add, so please weigh in on the Shefishes2.com Facebook Page or by registering and commenting on the blog.